Criticality of Midday Meals for School Children Post COVID-19*

 In the current pandemic era, when the nutritional support of the child has already weakened due to the disruption in schooling, what will “Normal” mean when the schools re-open?
 Pandemic situation is evolving in a linear manner, and there seems to be no end as of now.
 Still, if we look at the situation ideally and consider that the pandemic will get over within the next 2-3 months, then the question arises: are we, as a nation, prepared to handle the post pandemic nutritional damage on schools going children?
 If not, what should be our level of preparation for restoring the damage due to COVID-19?
 Anticipating that the pandemic situation will continue for a few more months, damage in the nutritional status of the child will directly impact their learning and well-being.

 Even before the pandemic, India’s burden of child health and nutrition was more than any other country with casualties of 1.8 million children (below the age of five) every year, along with stunting rate of 52 million population .
 Now, the situation has become far more complicated due to multiple stressors including COVID-19, impoverished economic status, loss of employment, poor and unhygienic living conditions, and lack of healthcare facilities.
 Overall, the combined impacts of all the stressors will further deteriorate the health and nutritional status of children and warrants immediate operationalization and implementation of MDM scheme across all the regions in coming days.
 However, only the effective implementation won’t give the complete solution to the problem as we even have to recover the damage that has already been done to child health due to unavailability of proper diet and food in these pandemic days.
 For example, this disruption in children’s nutritional levels has already resulted in higher prevalence of vitamin and mineral deficiency among children which needs to be dealt primarily to improve the health and nutritional status of the children.
-In line of this, the comprehensive solution would lie in enriching the nutritional contents of MDM by supplementing the existing menu with more fruits, eggs, and vegetables.
-Along with lunch, the provision of breakfast including cereals and milk should be done on regular basis to compensate for the nutritional imbalance of the child due to COVID-19 which necessitates the additional funding from government and decision makers.
+In line of this, the comprehensive solution would lie in enriching the nutritional contents of MDM by supplementing the existing menu with more fruits, milk, cereals and vegetables to compensate for the nutritional imbalance of the child due to COVID-19 which necessitates the additional funding from government and decision makers.
 At a broader level, better coordination between educational institutions and governmental agencies can strengthen this weak health and nutrition network for India and the globe.

 * We gratefully acknowledge the discussions under the project, The Akshaya Patra Research Lab at Indian Institute of Science, Bangalore.
 The project is financially supported by The Akshaya Patra Foundation, India.